 UNICEF is also expanding psychosocial support services to help children who are suffering from emotional and psychological stress.
 This also entails building relationships between social workers and individual teachers, to better identify children with traumatic stress.

 At a time of such extreme instability for Mosul's children, the benefits of schools can't be overstated.
 "Just putting on a uniform and a backpack and walking to school can give predictability," Ali says.
 "Playing with classmates is an outlet for stress."

 There are many stories of children affected by the horrors of war — and how school has helped them get back on track.
 Basem, 14, describes how his brother's friend reacted after seeing an airstrike.
 "His speech became quick and broken after that," he says.
 "But when he finally went back to school, little by little, his speech returned."

 We are doing everything we can, but our resources are thin and we are overstretched.

 With many parts of Iraq still in crisis — and 1.2 million children in the country out of school — the needs are great.
 "We are doing everything we can," Ali says," but our resources are thin and we are overstretched."

 If the international community fails to prioritize and advocate for education in Iraq, the consequences could be dire, she adds.
 "If they don't invest now, a whole generation of Iraqi children could be lost."

 Help UNICEF help the children of Iraq begin to rebuild their lives.
 Support UNICEF education programs.
-Send a kid back to school packed with potential.

 Take action in support of legislation that encourages the U.S. government to make education a priority for children uprooted by conflict and crisis.
 Click here to contact your senators and urge them to cosponsor the Protecting Girls' Access to Education Act (H.R.
 2408 / S. 1580).